sCent02/AdventureWorks-sales-dashboard/README.md

 3. Data analysts have a vita role to any businesses, with their problem-solving skills and proficiency in generating data-driven insights.
 Their role empowers business with informed decision-making which is essential for sustainable growth and success.

-Special thanks to Sir Abs Avilla and DataSense Analytics Team for having this great opportunity to learn how to create a Sales Dashboard.
+Special thanks to Sir Abs Avilla and the DataSense Analytics Team for providing me with this excellent opportunity to learn how to create a Sales Dashboard by using Power BI Desktop.